shnfi/fun_prog/README.md

 ## creepy encoder
 creepy encoder just do what is it saying in its name, encrypt a plain text in a creepy way :), can you decode the encrypted value ?

+## fun quot displayer
+a fun quot displayer for your terminals to show a random quot between <strong>65</strong> quotes at the starting of the terminal that may could make you laugh :)